pivotal/docs-tap/workloads/iterate-functions.md

 1. View the changes to your workload running on the cluster.

+1. If necessary, continue making changes to the source code.

-1. Either continue making changes, or stop and deactivate the live update when finished.
+1. When you have finished making changes, stop and deactivate the live update.
-Open the command palette by pressing **⇧⌘P**, type Tanzu, and choose an option. <!-- Clarify which options?
-Are these the options to continue or stop? -->
+To do so, open the command palette by pressing **⇧⌘P**, type `Tanzu`, and select **Tanzu: Live Update Stop**.

 ## <a id="debug-app"></a> Debug your application